TrelisResearch/arc-agi-2025/o3-tools/README.md

 - Uses encrypted reasoning traces to maintain context between turns
 - More expensive but potentially more accurate through iteration

-**Without `--tools` (default)**:
+**Without `--tools` (default - Single-turn)**:
 - **Single-shot mode**: Model outputs final code as text in one API call
 - We extract and execute the code locally using subprocess
 - Model cannot see execution results or iterate
 - Less expensive but requires model to write correct code in one shot

 **Key Point**: In both cases, we execute the final code locally to score it.
-The difference is whether the model gets multiple turns with training feedback to improve its solution.
+The difference is whether the model gets multiple conversation turns with training feedback to improve its solution.

 ## File Structure